-- (1) Threats of serious harm to or physical restraint against any person; - (2) Any scheme, plan, or pattern intended to cause a person to believe that failure to perform an act would result in serious harm to or physical restraint against any person; or - (3) The abuse or threatened abuse of the legal process.
+(1) Threats of serious harm to or physical restraint against any person;

+(2) Any scheme, plan, or pattern intended to cause a person to believe that failure to perform an act would result in serious harm to or physical restraint against any person; or

+(3) The abuse or threatened abuse of the legal process.

-Commercially available off-the-shelf (COTS) item means -
+Commercially available off-the-shelf (COTS) item -

-- (1) Any item of supply (including construction material) that is - (i) A commercial item (as defined in paragraph (1) of the definition at FAR 2.101); - (ii) Sold in substantial quantities in the commercial marketplace; and - (iii) Offered to the Government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and - (2) Does not include bulk cargo, as defined in 46 U.S.C.
+(1) Means any item of supply (including construction material) that is -

+(i) A commercial product (as defined in paragraph (1) of the definition of "commercial product" at Federal Acquisition Regulation (FAR) 2.101);

+(ii) Sold in substantial quantities in the commercial marketplace; and

+(iii) Offered to the Government, under a contract or subcontract at any tier, without modification, in the same form in which it is sold in the commercial marketplace; and

+(2) Does not include bulk cargo, as defined in 46 U.S.C.
 40102(4), such as agricultural products and petroleum products.